On the rigidity of special and exceptional geometries with torsion a closed $3$-form: Introduction

-It has been known for sometime that compact conformally balanced strong HKT (and CYT) are hyper-K\"ahler (Calabi-Yau) \cite{sigp1, sigp}.
+It has been known for sometime that compact conformally balanced strong HKT (CYT) manifolds are hyper-K\"ahler (Calabi-Yau) \cite{sigp1, sigp}.
 (The Lee 1-form of a conformally balanced Hermitian manifolds is exact, see e.g. \cite{gpew} for a recent explanation and definitions.)
-On the other hand compact strong HKT manifolds $(M^{4q}, g, H, I_r)$, which are not conformally balanced whose a priori (reduced) holonomy group of $\h \nabla$ is not a proper subgroup of $Sp(q-1)$, admit an action of $\mathfrak{u}(1)\oplus \mathfrak{su}(2)$ Lie algebra \cite{gpheterotic}.
-This algebra is generated by $\h\nabla$-covariantly constant vector fields.
-If the orbits of the associated vector fields are closed, such manifolds are locally isometric to principal $S(U(1)\times U(2))$ bundles -- the $S(U(1)\times U(2))$ is isomorphic to $U(2)$ but it will become obvious below why considering $S(U(1)\times U(2))$ is preferential.
-Recently, Brienza, Fino, Grantcharov and Verbitsky \cite{bfgv} have demonstrated that indeed the orbits of $\mathfrak{u}(1)\oplus \mathfrak{su}(2)$ are closed for compact, simply connected 8-dimensional HKT manifolds.
-Because of the large amount of symmetry, the possibility arises that it may be possible to classify them.
-Indeed, we have demonstrated the the following result:
+On the other hand, compact, non-conformally balanced (i.e. non-hyper-K\"ahler), strong HKT manifolds $(M^{4q}, g, H, I_r)$, whose a priori (reduced) holonomy group of $\h \nabla$ connection is not a proper subgroup of $Sp(q-1)$, admit an action of the $\oplus^4\mathfrak{u}(1)$ or the $\mathfrak{u}(1)\oplus \mathfrak{su}(2)$ Lie algebra \cite{gpheterotic}.
+These Lie algebras are generated by $\h\nabla$-covariantly constant vector fields and so their action is locally free, i.e. they do not have fixed points.
+If these Lie algebra actions have closed orbits, they can be integrated to a group action of $T^4$ or $S(U(1)\times U(2))$ on $M^{4q}$.
+In general, the space of orbits of a such group action is an orbifold.
+However, if the group action is free and preserves the span of the three complex structures $I_r$ of $M^{4q}$, then $(M^{4q}, g, H, I_r)$ is isometric and tri-holomorphic to principal $T^4$ or $S(U(1)\times U(2))$ bundle over an HKT or QKT manifold $B^{4(q-1)}$, respectively -- the $S(U(1)\times U(2))$ is isomorphic to $U(2)$ but it will become obvious below why considering $S(U(1)\times U(2))$ is preferential.

-\begin{theorem} All compact, strong 8-dimensional, non-hyper-K\"ahler, HKT manifolds $(M^8, g, H, I_r)$ that are principal bundles over a 4-manifold $B^4$ are either locally isometric and tri-holomorphic to a product $\bR\times S^3 \times B^4$ for $B^4=\bR\times S^3, \bR^4, K_3$ or to $SU(3)$ equipped with a left- or right- invariant HKT structure.
-Moreover, they are isometric and tri-holomorphic to these spaces after they have suitably been identified with the action of a discrete group. \end{theorem}
+Recently, Brienza, Fino, Grantcharov and Verbitsky \cite{bfgv} have demonstrated that compact, simply connected, strong, 8-dimensional HKT manifolds $M^8$, which are not hyper-K\"ahler, admit the action of a $\mathfrak{u}(1)\oplus \mathfrak{su}(2)$ algebra.
+Thus, the holonomy requirement on the connection $\h\nabla$ imposed in \cite{gpheterotic} for the existence of such an action, which was also mentioned above, can be removed in this case.
+Moreover, if the orbits of the $\mathfrak{u}(1)\oplus\mathfrak{su}(2)$ action are closed, then $M^8$ is a fibration with base space a QKT orbifold.
+In addition, they demonstrated that such manifolds always admit another $\mathfrak{u}(1)\oplus \mathfrak{su}(2)$ action with closed orbits.
+But, the space of orbits of this new action may not admit a QKT structure.